Sheep Unit

 Arlington Sheep Research Unit

 The Sheep unit is a part of the Arlington Agricultural Research station.
 It consists of 50 acres and two main barns which house 300 head of mature ewes and their lambs.
-The current flock consists of 100 head of registered Hampshires, 30 registered Targhees, 40 registered Polypays and 30 registered Rambouillets.
+The current flock consists of 100 head of registered Hampshires, 30 registered Targhees, 40 registered Polypays, 30 registered Rambouillets, 35 crossbred ewes, and numerous Baroola-Rambouillet crosses.
 These sheep are used for teaching and extension, as well as research geared towards improving production genetics and reproductive techniques.
-In addition, sheep bred through these programs are exhibited and consigned to numerous state and national shows and sales annually.
+Every spring, these sheep are housed in the on campus Livestock Lab for students in the Sheep Production class to have the opportunity to shear, feed, vaccinate and lamb these ewes on campus.

 Opportunities for summer internships are available to students interested in gaining experience in the sheep industry.